Pappulab/localCIDER/README.txt

 About
 ----------

 **localCIDER** was written by Alex Holehouse and James Ahad in the `Pappu Lab <http://pappulab.wustl.edu>`_ .
-A manuscript is currently in press, but until that time please cite localCIDER as;

-Holehouse, A. S., Ahad, J., Das, R. K. & Pappu, R. V. CIDER: Classification of Intrinsically Disordered Ensemble Regions.
-Biophys.
-J. 108, 228a (2015).
+Please cite localCIDER (and CIDER) as:

+A.S.
+Holehouse, R.K.
+Das, J.N.
+Ahad, M.O.G.
+Richardson, R.V.
+Pappu (2017) CIDER: Resources to analyze sequence-ensemble relationships of intrinsically disordered proteins.
+Biophysical Journal, 112: 16-21

+Also, make sure to cite the various studies used if you use analyses that make use of other datasets (e.g. PPII propensity, charge patterning, proline patterning, hydrophobicity etc.).

 --------------
 References